Margareta2022/Web-Development-Project/README.md

 # Web-Development-Project
-Created differents projects by using HTNL, CSS and JavaScript
+Created differents projects by using HTML, CSS and JavaScript